ASFHyP3/hyp3-docs/docs/guides/sar_intro.md

 *Figure 5: Scattering mechanisms.
 Rough surfaces give bright returns due to the wide scattering.
 Vegetated surfaces cause volumetric scattering, which gives a darker return to the imaging platform.
 Double bounce returns, found mostly in urban areas, give the brightest return, as the majority of the energy is re-directed back towards the sensor.*

 The resolution of Sentinel-1 SAR images is roughly 10 m.
 This means that a square of 10 meters on the ground is represented by a single pixel in the SAR image.
-The relativate roughness of this patch of ground compared to the wavelength used will effect the backscatter strength (see Figure 4).
-However, there are additional types of bounce mechanisms beyond specular and diffuse.
+The relativate roughness of this patch of ground compared to the wavelength used will effect the backscatter strength (see figure 4).
+However, there are additional types of bounce mechanisms beyond specular and diffuse, as shown in figure 5.
 In vegetation, *volumetric* scattering occurs when signals bounce around inside the vegetation imaged.
 The *double bounce* mechanism which occurs in urban areas and is exploited by corner reflectors, causes chrip to be reflected directly back to the sensor, causing a very strong backscatter.
 Double bounce returns are so strong in some places that they cause over saturation of the sensor, resulting in visible sidelobes.
 These sidelobes are evidenced by bright crosses surrounding the double bounce target.

 ## Geometric Distortions

 There are a number of distortions inherent to SAR data due to the side-looking nature of the sensor, and these impacts will be more prevalent in areas with rugged terrain.
 The process of radiometric terrain correction addresses the geometric distortions that lead to geolocation errors in terrain features, and also normalizes the backscatter values based on the actual area contributing returns.
 This process generates an image that aligns well with other geospatial data and is suitable for GIS applications or time-series analysis.

-The key distortions present in SAR images are foreshortening, layover and shadow (Figure 6).
+The key distortions present in SAR images are foreshortening, layover and shadow (figure 6).

 ![Figure 6](../images/sar_distortions.png "Distortions induced by side-looking SAR.
 Ground points a, b, c are ‘seen’ by radar as points a’, b’, c’ in the slant range.")